I’ve figured out what the Halloween franchise is. It’s a choose your own adventure!

 1 – Halloween (1978)

-The original film sets the bar that all other Halloween’s should be measured against.
-Through the music to the direction, it builds tension and keeps you on your toes.
+The original film sets the bar that all other Halloweens are measured against.
+From the music to it’s well-paced direction and use of early steady-cam, it builds tension.
 It’s a very patient film, and there’s no denying that by today’s standards it’s very tame.
-Five kills and next to no blood.
+Five kills with barely a drop of blood.
 Nevertheless it’s a well-crafted and chilling piece, with Carpenter innately understanding how to build a mood.
 That patience, punctuated by sharp spikes in the unforgettable score, can still make you jump now.
 The film takes a friendly, safe looking neighbourhood and undercuts it with a sense of dread.
 Through the voyeuristic gaze of our killer, his breath is the only clue that he’s human at all.

 With so many films across so many timelines it doesn’t really matter if we agree or not.
 We all know there will be more.
 How would you rank them?